KarenNgugi/alx-low_level_programming/README.md

-# Low Level Programming using the C programming langugae
+# Low Level Programming using the C programming language